-Figure §§: Climate change impacts on flood extremes at gauge Luuq and Shabelle at gauge Belad Weyne under SSP5-8.5 scenario conditions.
+Figure §§: Climate change impacts on flood extremes in the Shabelle at gauge Belad Weyne under SSP5-8.5 (a), SSP3-7.0 (b) and SSP1-2.6 (c) scenario conditions.
 The dots indicate how much higher the flood of the specific return interval is in comparison to the historical annual maximal daily flow of the period 1971-2001 (the first yellow point).

 Discussion and conclusions